whipowill/quake-dir/README.md

 - [QuakeWorld Maps Pics](https://www.quakeone.com/q1files/img/maps/) - if they made a photo it must have mattered
 - [QuakeWorld Maps Index](https://maps.quakeworld.nu/all/) - downloadable links to all the maps ever made
 - [Quaddicted Maps Index](https://www.quaddicted.com/files/maps/multiplayer/) - useful to find dates of map creation
+- [Quaketastic](https://www.quaketastic.com/) - not sure what this is but might be useful somehow